hypopheria2k/mod-startergear/readme.md

 Player::learnSpell()
 ```

-which directly injects riding spells into the player's spellbook without validating level requirements.

-That means:

-- ✅ No core edits required
-- ✅ No hacks needed
-- ✅ Fully AzerothCore compatible
+This bypasses level validation without modifying the core.

-The included SQL patch additionally changes the mount item's:
+The included SQL patch additionally changes:

 ```sql
 RequiredLevel = 1
 ```

-so the tooltip also correctly displays:

-> Requires Level 1
+for the mount item.

 ---